ant-media/ant-media-documentation/docs/guides/advanced-usage/using-nvidia-gpu.md

 **Why use NVIDIA GPU encoder**
 ------------------------------

-The short answer is performance.
-In some cases, encoding performance increases 5x compared to ```x264``` or ```openh264``` CPU optimized encoders.
-If there is no GPU in the system, Ant Media Server utilizes the ```openh264``` encoder by default starting with version 2.5.1.
-Previously, AMS used the ```x264``` encoder as the default.
+The primary reason is performance.
+In certain scenarios, encoding performance can improve up to 5 times when compared to CPU optimized encoders such as ```x264``` or ```openh264```.
+In the absence of a GPU on the system, Ant Media Server by default use the ```openh264``` encoder from version 2.5.1 onwards.
+Prior to that, the x264 encoder was the default choice for AMS.

+The utilization of a GPU is advised for demanding transcoding tasks.
+If you want to publish numerous streams featuring multiple ABRs, using a GPU-optimized server rather than a CPU-optimized one would be a good decision.
+For instance, a single 4-core CPU-optimized server would struggle to manage a single stream with four ABRs (1080, 720, 480, and 360), and this approach is not recommended.
+However, a single 4-core GPU-optimized server can effortlessly handle 5-6 streams that have the same ABRs enabled.

 ![](@site/static/img/gpu.png)

 Install the CUDA toolkit
 ------------------------

-After you are sure that your GPU contains a hardware based encoder, the only thing left is installing CUDA toolkit to your system.
+Once you have confirmed the existence of a hardware-based encoder in your GPU, the only remaining step is to install the CUDA toolkit onto your system.

 Installation on Ubuntu 18.04, 20.04 and 22.04
 ---------------------------------------------
-With CUDA version 11.8, AMS automatically uses the GPU, therefore we'll install it.
-To install, browse to [this link](https://developer.nvidia.com/cuda-11-8-0-download-archive) and choose settings based on your architecture and operating system, then use those commands to install it.
-Check the screenshot below.
+Ant Media Server now automatically utilizes the GPU with CUDA version 11.8, which is why it is necessary to install it.
+To install, follow [the link](https://developer.nvidia.com/cuda-11-8-0-download-archive) provided and select the settings according to your operating system and architecture.
+You can then use the commands provided to complete the installation.
+Refer to the screenshot below for further guidance.

 ![](@site/static/img/adavanced-usage/using-nvidia-gpu/cuda-11.8.png)